-Our very well cared for gardens have been repaying us with a bounty of flowers, vegetables and fruits.
+by Megan Our very well cared for gardens have been repaying us with a bounty of flowers, vegetables and fruits.
 The children have just noticed in the past week that the raspberry bush finally has ripe fruit on it!
 They have been exploring the bramble, reaching up high, crawling down low-and using some cooperative tactics to pick these beautiful berries. … Read More

-A few weeks ago at lunch time NCC turned to me and said, “The leaves are turning yellow by now…” I said, “Ooo, yes, fall is here!” but I was thinking, “Surely the leaves are not yellow yet?…” But sure enough as I drove home that day, I saw many yellow leaves in all the trees.
+by Alisha A few weeks ago at lunch time NCC turned to me and said, “The leaves are turning yellow by now…” I said, “Ooo, yes, fall is here!” but I was thinking, “Surely the leaves are not yellow yet?…” But sure enough as I drove home that day, I saw many yellow leaves in all the trees.
 How could I … Read More

 Preschoolers create rocket ships out of cardboard boxes

 by Alisha During explore time we had a choice to explore the colors of fallen leaves collected from our commons early this morning.
 I asked the children, “What colors do you see in these leaves?”
 Of course red, green, yellow and brown were the first to be mentioned.
 On closer inspection, children noticed brownish red, dark yellow, orange, dark green, light green … Read More

 The preschool language of paint.

 By Alisha The past few days I have been offering the choice to draw a portrait of the Tulip Tree.
 We will repeat this project in different seasons to show the magic of how our beautiful tree changes throughout the year.

 Preschoolers contribute to a meeting about wolves.